thebertster/avi-python-scripts/README.md

 ## upgrade_history.py

+Outputs the upgrade and patch history for Controller, Service Engine Groups and Service Engines.

+*Examples:*

-Outputs the upgrade history for the Controller:
+This will output the upgrade and patch history of the given Controller:

 `upgrade_history.py -c <controller>`

+This will output the upgrade and patch history of the given Controller, Service Engine Groups and Service Engines:

+`upgrade_history.py -c <controller> -a`

 *Example:*